krabbs/Spooli/README.md

 ### 1. `app.py` – Flask Web Backend
 - Hosts the UI and APIs
 - Manages spool database
-- Controls threading and monitoring
+- Controls threading and monitoring and Gcode Analysis Loop

 ### 2. `monitor.py` – Live Print Analyzer
-- Downloads and parses G-code
+- Downloads and parses G-code (triggered by app.py)
 - Tracks tool changes and filament usage
 - Feeds usage data to the frontend and database